pixiebrix/pixiebrix-extension/README.md

 private data.
 PixieBrix's block and service model makes it easy to understand and control how your data is used.
 * **Availability:** Chrome is moving to [eliminate remote code in browser extensions](https://developer.chrome.com/extensions/migrating_to_manifest_v3#api_checklist).
 This rule will prohibit userscript managers such as [Tampermonkey](http://www.tampermonkey.net/) from the Chrome Web Store.

+**Why not SaaS Apps?**

+Many SaaS applications have introduced their own App frameworks/marketplaces.
+Why not use those?

+* **Extensibility:** integrating N services with each other requires N^2 integrations.
+With PixieBrix, a brick can be re-used to integrate with any number of applications.
+* **Cost:** with marketplaces, you often have to pay extra for additional integrations.
+These integration costs add up fast.
+* **Niche SaaS:** indie and niche SaaS apps can't all create their own app frameworks.
+With PixieBrix, you can add missing functionality to your any SaaS application.